jtheory/1on1s/app/src/content/cats/nothing-from-me/dont-know-status.md

 Let's talk about the goals of sharing status, and then figure out the most comfortable way to do that, for you & me in particular.

+Lots of our work naturally involves writing things down; that helps.
+More time (and focus) spent on extra documentation just for other to track status is usually tedious.

-It's extra work to track & report on _anything_, so we should be really clear on who's using what info, and how.
+So: we'll be really clear on who's using that info (and what they really need) so we never do unneeded tedious work.